 The history of the guitar branding manufacturer is important.

 All you need do is glance at the homepage of the manufacturer’s website to see the value it places on nostalgia, and how paying homage to that helps to provide a story for the instruments it makes.

 This apparent nod to the past isn’t observable with Martin & Co. alone.

 Some mic their instruments from a vintage tube amp rather than plugging in directly for preprogrammed vintage sounds.

-Its why Billy Bob Thornton posed the question, “Which artists, post-1980, will be remembered 100 years from now?” to Bill Maher.
+It’s why Billy Bob Thornton posed the question, “Which artists, post-1980, will be remembered 100 years from now?” to Bill Maher.

 Celebrity endorsements of the guitar

+There is value in celebrity endorsements too.
 Typically, celebrity endorsements get a bad rap.
-The danger is if they are the sole reason why to buy a product, then that product is tied to that celebrity.
+The danger is if they are the sole reason to buy a product, then that product is tied to that celebrity.

-Yet there is a an even deeper connection between the company producing the guitar, the celebrities endorsing them, and the consumer: the heritage of the company.
+Yet there is an even deeper connection between the company producing the guitar, the celebrities endorsing them, and the consumer: the heritage of the company.

-Consider the following grab from the Guild guitar website:
+Consider the following grab from the Guild guitar website.

-Guild has a timeline chronicling the advent of the Guild guitar on their site.
+: Guild has a timeline chronicling the advent of the Guild guitar on their site.

-For example, we can see that in the 1960’s, blues legends Buddy Guy and Muddy Waters became “synonymous” for their playing of the Starfire IV and Thunderbird (both electric models produced by Guild).
+For example, we can see that in the 1960’s, blues legends Buddy Guy and Muddy Waters became synonymous for their playing of the Starfire IV and Thunderbird (both electric models produced by Guild).

 Blending heritage with celebrity